 \subsection{Remarks}

-The support property can be a deep and interesting property in itself: a quadratic Bogomolov-Gieseker type inequality for Chern classes of semi-stable objects which, by Theorem \ref{thm:mainthm}, is preserved under wall-crossing.
+The support property can be a deep and interesting property in itself: a quadratic Bogomolov-Gieseker type inequality for Chern classes of semistable objects which, by Theorem \ref{thm:mainthm}, is preserved under wall-crossing.

 Theorem \ref{thm:mainthm} was crucial in \cite{BMS:stabCY3s} in order to describe an entire component of the space of stability conditions on abelian threefolds, and on some Calabi-Yau threefolds.
 It also greatly simplifies the construction of stability conditions on surfaces (or of \emph{tilt-stability} on higher-dimensional varieties \cite{BMT:3folds-BG}).
 In this case, the quadratic form $Q$ is the classical Bogomolov-Gieseker inequality, and Theorem \ref{thm:mainthm} gives an open subset of stability conditions that otherwise has to be glued together from many small pieces (see e.g.~\cite[Section 4]{localP2}).